Fully Autonomous Real-World Reinforcement Learning with Applications to Mobile Manipulation: ReLMM: RL For Mobile Manipulation

-Under this design, the navigation policy $\pi_n(a_n|o)$ continues to experience observations and output navigation actions, and at every step the choice of whether to perform a grasp or not is made by checking the grasp success probability of the current grasp model $\mathbb{P}[\text{grasp}|o]$ defined in Eqn~\ref{eq:do-grasp-prob}.
+Under this design, the navigation policy $\pi_n(a_n|o)$ continues to experience observations and output navigation actions, and at every step the choice of whether to perform a grasp or not is made by sampling from grasp success probability of the current grasp model $\mathbb{P}[\text{grasp}|o]$ defined in Eqn~\ref{eq:do-grasp-prob}.
 When the model decides attempting a grasp is worth the risk, the robot executes a grasp and evaluates the outcome to provide the navigation agent a reward.
 From the perspective of the navigation policy, the choice of whether to grasp or not is a part of the inherent dynamics of the environment.
-Even though these dynamics will change as the grasp policy is trained, the combined system results in an efficient and stable learning method.
-We compare two possible rewards for the the navigation policy.
+We compare two possible rewards $r_n$ for the the navigation policy.
 The first option is directly optimizing for the task by rewarding the navigation when a grasp is successful (i.e. where the current grasp ensemble has high performance): $r_n(o) = r_g(o) - 1$.
-The second option is to reward the navigation for reaching states that the current grasp ensemble will choose to grasp at, which is a function of its mean and uncertainty: $\rrelabel(o) = (\max_{a_g} \Tilde{G}(o, a_g)-1)$ that we use to \textit{relabel} states without successful grasps during SAC policy update.
+The second option is to reward the navigation for reaching states that the current grasp ensemble will choose to grasp at, which is a function of its mean and uncertainty: $r_n(o) = (\mathbb{P}[\text{grasp}|o]-1)$ that we use to \textit{relabel} states without successful grasps during SAC policy update.
 As this reward function only depends on the grasp ensemble and not on actual grasp success, this reward is computed at every policy update step and in~\autoref{fig:abblation-results} we show how it can improve sample efficiency.
-The navigation policy is dependent on the performance of the grasping policy $\pi_g$ to make successful grasps.
-The RL objective for navigation is $ \max_{\pi_n} \mathbb{E}_{\pi_n(a_n|o_t)}\left[\sum_{k=0}^{\infty} \gamma^{k} r_n(o_{t+k})\right] $ or equivalently with $\rrelabel$.
-We train the navigation policy for this objective using soft actor critic (SAC), which is data efficient and effective with continuous action spaces~\cite{haarnoja2018soft,haarnoja2019learning}.
+The RL objective for navigation is $ \max_{\pi_n} \mathbb{E}_{\pi_n(a_n|o_t)}\left[\sum_{k=0}^{\infty} \gamma^{k} r_n(o_{t+k})\right.] $ We train the navigation policy for this objective using soft actor critic (SAC)~\cite{haarnoja2018soft,haarnoja2019learning}.

-The key design decisions that allow the navigation to be learned effectively are decoupling the navigation from grasping in order to allow for both policies to get more learning signal.
-Additionally, allowing the uncertainty of the grasping policies to decide when to pause navigation to attempt grasps ensures that grasping is not performed too frequently in situations where grasp success is impossible.
-In Section~\ref{sec:simulation_analysis} we show how these design choices for the navigation and the grasping policy together allow for efficient exploration and learning, while being able to operate completely from on-board sensor readings, learning from high dimensional images and assigning rewards through proprioceptive grasp detection.